carlescliment/moco/README.md

 ## Adding compilers and extensions

 As your application grows, you will probably need to install third-party libs and expose them in the container.
-Fortunately, you can do it easily by adding these compiler passes and extensions to the application before running it:
+Fortunately, you can do it easily by adding compiler passes and extensions to the application before running it:

         $app = MocoBuilder::build($dir, $env);
         $app->addExtension(new MyExtension);